 From the very beginning, the goal of Pokémon Go has been to get you to get up and go.
 Around the neighborhood, sure, but also around the world.
-That's where Regional Exclusive Pokémon come in.
-Since Gen I, Pokémon Go has kept a handful of Pokémon exclusive to some regions, and with each new generation, they've increased the number of Pokémon and places.
-Even when these Pokémon appear in Eggs, they can still only be found in their specific regions.
+That's where regional exclusive Pokémon come in.
+Even when these Pokémon appear in eggs, they can still only be found in their specific regions.
+Fortunately, we here at iMore know where to find all the regional exclusive Pokémon and be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!

 What are Regional Exclusive Pokémon in Pokémon Go?

 Pokémon Go is all about getting up and going, both walking and traveling.
 To help promote the traveling part, Pokémon Go makes some Pokémon only available in certain regions of the world.
 Sometimes it's a country or island, a subcontinent or continent or part thereof, or in one case, coastlines around the equator.
 Whatever the region is, you have to go there to find its exclusive Pokémon.

 What are the current Regional Exclusive Pokémon in Pokémon Go?